 When I first set foot in Keats House in Hampstead, London almost exactly a year ago, I had long been fascinated by death masks – but life masks would prove to bring a whole other thrill.

-You might wonder why the distinction between the two holds any significance whatsoever.
-One type of mask is taken from a deceased subject’s face, while the other involves the living individual.
+You might wonder why the distinction between the two holds any significance.
+One type of mask is taken from a deceased subject’s face, while the other involves the face of a living individual.
 What’s the big difference?

-From an interpretive standpoint, the fact that historical figures posed for life masks while living and breathing – that they perhaps might have made a remark just before the cast was taken – is staggering.
-The result, while it may seem trifling at the time, becomes an unrivaled connection to the subject after they have died.
+From an interpretive standpoint, the fact that historical figures posed for life masks while living and breathing – that they perhaps might have made a remark or laughed just before the cast was taken – is staggering.
+The result, while it may seem trifling at the time, is an unrivaled connection to the subject – it outlives them.
 A life mask of a historical figure preserves their face in its tangible and living form beyond a photograph or painting, allowing us to interact with it.

 So there I stood in Keats House, ready to connect with my favourite poet in a long-awaited moment of fulfillment.
 I couldn’t have hoped for a better outcome.
 For one thing, the house’s interpretation was excellent – I had expected a rather dated presentation of the Romantic poet’s life, but the displays are new, appealing, and most importantly, emotionally evocative.
 Sensory elements are manifold as we’re given opportunities to visualize Keats’ presence and listen to audio of a first-person interpreter reading his poems and personal writings.
 And most strikingly, there are masks.